AntonioGMN/MyWallet_back/README.md

 # My Wallet

 The back-end of a web app to register your financial transactions, both incomings and outgoings.
-The front-end of this app is at https://github.com/JefersonBatista/my-wallet-frontend.

 You can send requests to it in the URL https://github.com/AntonioGMN/MyWallet_front